Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Abstract

 \section{Abstract}

-{ \textbf{Background:} Multimodal data analysis has gained significant attention in healthcare research.
+{ \textbf{Background:} Multimodal data analysis has gained significant attention in biomedical Artificial Intelligence.
 Integrating diverse data sources, such as omics, wearable sensors, imaging, environmental, and electronic health records, offers a more comprehensive view of patient health and supports personalized care.
 However, modeling multimodal data poses several challenges that must be addressed to ensure accurate and reliable analysis.
 This systematic review aims to identify and analyze the challenges encountered in modeling multimodal data in clinical domains.

-\textbf{Methods:} A systematic search was conducted in PubMed to identify original studies that modeled two or more data modalities for medical applications and explicitly addressed at least one modeling challenge.
-In addition, a manual search was performed in Google Scholar to capture further relevant studies.
+\textbf{Methods:} A systematic search of PubMed was conducted to identify original studies published between 2011 and October 2023 that modeled two or more data modalities for medical applications and explicitly addressed at least one modeling challenge.
+In addition, a supplementary search was performed in Google Scholar to capture further relevant studies.
 Studies were included if they addressed the use of multimodal data in clinical settings, focusing on data from diverse modalities.
 Papers that focused solely on multimodal imaging or included audio and video data were excluded during the title and abstract screening.
 A full-text review of 84 papers was then performed, leading to additional exclusions for studies that did not directly address modeling challenges specific to multimodal data in the clinical domain.
 Data extraction was performed to identify reported challenges along with their corresponding solutions or proposed approaches.